ahmed-yacoubi/Blockchain-Based-Tendering-System/README.md

 You can register on the site as a company or as a bidder.

-**Features of this site:**
+#### Features of this site:

-1- Eliminate counterfeiting and fraud
+* Eliminate counterfeiting and fraud

-2- High security system, because of the blockchain
+* High security system, because of the blockchain

-3- Permanent archiving (in Ethereum)
+* Permanent archiving (in Ethereum)

-4- The possibility of determining the winner of the tender easily
+* The possibility of determining the winner of the tender easily

-** Why Ethereum? **
+#### Why Ethereum?

-1- A fully decentralized network, powered by PoW.
+* A fully decentralized network, powered by PoW.

-2- Widespread
+* Widespread

-3- High security and transparency
+* High security and transparency

 ## How to install on your computer?